 - Be a current student in a phlebotomy technician program from an NCCT-authorized school or have graduated from an NCCT-authorized school within the past five years

 - Have completed one year of verifiable full-time employment as a phlebotomy technician practitioner within the past five years

 - Have completed your phlebotomy technician training or the equivalent while performing service in the U.S. military within the past five years

 Before you can take the test, you'll need:

 - A high school diploma or GED

-- A phlebotomy technician certificate from an approved program
+- A phlebotomy technician diploma or certificate of completion—or an official transcript with graduation date—from an approved program

-- Completion of NCCT Phlebotomy Technician Certification Critical Skill Competency form
+- Completion of the NCCT Phlebotomy Technician Certification Critical Skill Competency form

-To be eligible for the American Medical Technologists exam, applicants must graduate from a phlebotomy program that includes a minimum of 120 didactic clock hours.
+To be eligible for the American Medical Technologists exam, which grants the designation of Registered Phlebotomy Technician (RPT), applicants must graduate from a phlebotomy program that includes a minimum of 120 didactic clock hours.
 The program should also be approved by the U.S. Department of Education.